wp-plugins/superslider-mooflow/readme.txt

 == HISTORY ==

+*0.6 (2009/07/27)

+   * Updated mootools to 1.2.3

 *0.5  (2009/06/19)

-    - fixed link to image in settings screen
+    * fixed link to image in settings screen

 *0.4.1 (2009/04/28)

-    -   fixed enqueue script to use wp_print_scripts instead of head.
+    *   fixed enqueue script to use wp_print_scripts instead of head.

 *0.4 (2009/04/20)

-    -   added function to pull images from this post attached
+    *   added function to pull images from this post attached
-    -   added option to enter random into ID, along with number, pulls x images from media library
+    *   added option to enter random into ID, along with number, pulls x images from media library
-    -   added link to popover/attachment/parent with viewer option.
+    *   added link to popover/attachment/parent with viewer option.
-    -   added function to enter list of post ids (must have images attached)
+    *   added function to enter list of post ids (must have images attached)
-    -   changed the way the short code works. now runs with self closeing single tag [mooflow]
+    *   changed the way the short code works. now runs with self closeing single tag [mooflow]
-    -   fixed multiple mooflows on one page
+    *   fixed multiple mooflows on one page

 *0.3 (2009/03/12)

-	- fixed the viewer on/off via short code bug
+  * fixed the viewer on/off via short code bug
-	- switched the milkbox-lightbox image click from double to single.
+  * switched the milkbox-lightbox image click from double to single.
-	- changed milkbox file names to milkflow
+  * changed milkbox file names to milkflow
-	- fixed first loaded images visible to hidden
+  * fixed first loaded images visible to hidden
-	- fixed fullscreen to lightbox pop over error (css z-index)
+  * fixed fullscreen to lightbox pop over error (css z-index)

 *0.2 (2009/02/03)

-	- Added insert at cursor for the shortcode metabox
+  * Added insert at cursor for the shortcode metabox
-	- Integrated with SuperSlider-MilkBox...
+  * Integrated with SuperSlider-MilkBox...

 *0.1 (2009/01/15)

-	- first public launch
+  * first public launch

 ---------------------------------------------------------------------------